-A report shows that productivity losses in Australia account for almost half of the 80 billion Australian dollars addictions cost to the country’s economy, before law enforcement and healthcare costs.
+A report shows that productivity losses in Australia account for almost half of the 80 billion Australian dollars that addictions cost to the country’s economy, before law enforcement and healthcare costs.

 A study estimated that addictions to drugs, alcohol, tobacco and gambling cost the Australian economy 80 billion dollars (US$53 billion) in 2021.
 Almost half of it is due to productivity losses.
 Moreover, one in four Australians will struggle with addiction in their lifetime.